alan-turing-institute/census2021-backbrief/docs/questions_for_ONS.md

 ------

 1. What data will be available for the actual project?
-    - Will the 2011 record matching data be available to the Turing researcher(s)
+    - Will the 2011 record matching data be available to the Turing researcher(s) **Answer: No**
-    - Is there any other data available? e.g. dummy data with "correct" record pairing decision labels for ambiguous matches
+    - Is there any other data available? e.g. dummy data with "correct" record pairing decision labels for ambiguous matches **Answer: Unlikely**
 2. How will we ensure that evaluation data is available?
     - In 2011, the precision and sensitivity of the record linkage was determined by a manual re-matching procedure
     - The backbrief project should determine how this would this be done for the algorithmic record linkage; would a sub-set of the record pairs still need to be looked at by humans to determine correctness, or can metrics be used for evaluation?